We got 6 categories to talk about in this Leung Tim Vegetable Cleaver Review.

-The knife quality seems to be consistent with almost no flaws on my review sample.
+The knife quality seems to be consistent with almost no flaws in my review sample.
 The only noticeable problem with my version is that the heel was slightly bent.
 The Choil is nicely polished and the debossed pattern on the handle adds extra grip.
 The only noticeable point is that this knife needs more frequent honing sessions, but the steel is easy to maintain and very durable.
 You most likely need to hone the knife every 4 to 7 days and add a sharpening session every month or two if used at home.
-A great knife that I can recommend to any home cook and that for a very budget-friendly price of around $20 to $25.
+A great knife that I can recommend to any home cook for a very budget-friendly price of around $20 to $25.
 For professional use, I find the edge retention a bit low since you need to hone this knife more frequently, which can slow your workflow down if you need to hone the knife during your prep work.

 🛒S H O P: